 Since this scholarship is part of the initiative “Women Leaders in Global Health” we would like to especially encourage women for this scholarship opportunity.

-Applicants from the following countries are encouraged to apply:
+We would like to especially encourage applicants from the following countries to apply:

 Bhutan, Bolivia, Cambodia, Cuba, Egypt, Eritrea, Ghana, India, Indonesia, Kenya, Laos, Malawi, Myanmar, Nepal, Nicaragua, Peru, Philippines, Rwanda, Somalia, South Africa, Sri Lanka, Tanzania, Thailand, Vietnam, Yemen, Zambia, Zimbabwe.